Harvey Weinstein Pleads Not Guilty to Additional Sexual Assault Charges

 According to The New York Times, Weinstein paid a $1 million bail and surrendered his passport.

+After today's arraignment, Brafman told reporters he's anticipating the possibility of more charges being brought forward.

+"We are not bracing ourselves," he told the press on Monday.
+"We anticipate based on what the prosecutor has said that there may be more charges.
+My guess would be that they came with the most serious charges that they could find first.
+That would be my expectation.
+If there's more we will deal with them when they come."

 Dozens of women have accused Weinstein of sexual misconduct.
-A few of the accusations came to light in an October 2017 exposé by The New York Times.
+A few of the accusations came to light in an October 2017 Pulitzer Prize-winning exposé by The New York Times, as well as in another Pulitzer Prize-winning report by The New Yorker.

 Weinstein has denied all allegations of non-consensual sex.